natebirkholz/KittenKompare/README.md

 note: See https://github.com/natebirkholz/WeatherWonder for a similar project I created from scratch.

+note: See https://github.com/natebirkholz/Artmospherez for a much larger project built on WeatherWonder as a foundation and submitted to Apple for the App Store

 note: See https://github.com/natebirkholz/mjdpusher for the Python script I used to submit my application.